-1. Kiss under the kissing arches.
+1. Visit the famous kissing arches.

 Think you have met your sweetheart at UD?
 Visit the kissing arches on either side of Memorial Hall to seal your fate as “Double Dels.”
 Between 1914 and 1945, The Green was actually home to two schools: Delaware College on the North Green and the Women’s College on the South Green, and the kissing arches were where sweethearts would say goodnight before heading back to their residence halls in time for curfew.